 “Don’t worry about tomorrow, for tomorrow will bring its own worries.
 Today’s trouble is enough for today.”Matthew 6:34

-I don’t know about you, but my life can get crazy quickly.
+My life can get crazy quickly.
 It is refreshing to sit back and look around at all of the blessings God has given me.

 In the midst of alarm clocks, carpool lines, sleep schedules, routines, routines, routines, remember to thank God for all He has done.
 There is a way to live life that keeps us looking Up instead of around.
 In order to do that, we must trust that God knows what He is doing and by ourselves, we can’t do much.
 God’s way is good.
 It is pleasing.
 It is perfect.
 It is seamless.
 Lean in and trust Him.
 Life will be less hectic.